JunkBeat/Anti-AFK-GUI/README.md

 Anti-AFK GUI is a program designed to bypass kicks from the server due to inactivity.
 It is universal and contains various settings.
 And most importantly, it works in the background!
 You don't have to keep your game open all the time.

+# Important
+Some antivirus programs (including Microsoft Defender) flag the program as a virus.
+This is a false positive.
+In any case, you can run the script yourself:
+1. Install the latest version of Python (3.x)
+2. Download the source code
+3. Install the required libraries from requirements.txt

+`pip install -r requirements.txt`

 # How to use

 1. Specify the `Window text` field and configure other settings.